WLW: 500,000-watt "superpower" operation

 In January 1934, WLW began broadcasting with 500,000 watts after midnight under the experimental call sign W8XO.
 In April 1934 the station was authorized to operate at 500,000 watts during regular hours using the WLW call letters.
 On May 2, 1934, President Franklin D. Roosevelt ceremonially pressed the same golden telegraph key that Wilson had used to open the Panama Canal, officially launching WLW's 500-kilowatt signal.

 As the first station in the world to broadcast at this strength, WLW received numerous complaints from around the United States and Canada that it was interfering with other stations, most notably from CFRB, then on 690 kHz, in Toronto, Ontario.
 In December 1934, WLW was instructed to cut back to 50 kilowatts at night until it had eliminated the interference.
-The station began construction of two shorter towers 1850 ft southwest from the main tower in order to create a directional antenna, which successfully reduced the signal broadcast towards Canada.
+The station began construction of two shorter towers 1850 ft southwest from the main tower to create a directional antenna, which successfully reduced the signal broadcast towards Canada.
 With these antenna towers in place, full-time broadcasting at 500 kilowatts resumed in early 1935.
 However, WLW was continuing to operate under special temporary authority that had to be renewed every six months; each renewal brought complaints about interference, and undue domination of the market by the high-powered station.

 In September 1934, WLW was one of the founding members of the Mutual Broadcasting System, although it withdrew as a primary participant and became a regular affiliate two years later.
 The station found that with its tremendous signal it could independently compete with the national radio networks, with a rate card comparable to what the major networks charged.
 One result was that by 1936 there was increasing pressure on the FCC to start allowing additional clear channel stations to operate with 500,000 watts, and in October there were a reported 14 outstanding applicants to join the "superpower" ranks.